RemoteDevForce/disk-mem-monitor/README.md

 # disk-mem-monitor
-A bash script you can run from cron to check/slack alert when disk or memory exceeds given threshold.
+A bash script you can run from cron to monitor disk/memory usage exceeds given threshold.

+Run `disk.sh -h` or `memory.sh -h` for details on how to use the scripts.

+Currently supports slack and mailgun APIs